Parabolic quasi-contact cone structures with an infinitesimal symmetry: Variationality of chains in CR structures

 where $\zeta^0, \eta^0$ are real, $\zeta_{b}=\ve_{b \bara}\zeta^{\bara}$, $\eta_{b}=\ve_{b \bara}{\eta^{\bara}}$, $\zeta^{\bara}=\overline{\zeta^a},$ $\eta^{\bara}=\overline{\eta^a},$ $\sigma_b{}^a$ is contained in $\mathfrak{su}(p,q)$ and consequently $\sigma=\sigma^a_a$ is purely imaginary.
 The grading of $\mathfrak{su}(p+1,q+1)$ corresponding to $P$ is a contact grading where $\zeta^0\in\p_{-2}$, $\zeta^a\in\p_{-1}$, $\nu, \sigma_b^a\in\p_{0}$, $\eta^a\in\p_{1}$ and $\eta^0\in\p_{2}$.

 On a CR manifold there is a family of canonical curves called \emph{chains}.
-As unparametrized curves, they can be defined as projections of flow lines of constant vector fields $\omega^{-1}(X)$ from $\mathcal{P}$ to $M$, where $X$ is a non-zero element of the grading component $\p_{-2}$.
-In particular, these curves are transversal to the contact distribution $\mathcal{H}$.
-Moreover, for each point $x\in M$ and each transversal direction $\ell_x$ there is precisely one unparametrized chain through $x$ in direction $\ell_x$.
-It follows that chains define a path geometry on the open subset $\cC\subset \mathbb{P}TM$ of transversal directions.
+As unparametrized curves, they can be defined as projections of integral curves of constant vector fields $\omega^{-1}(X)$ from $\mathcal{P}$ to $M$, where $X$ is a non-zero element of the grading component $\p_{-2}$.
+In particular, these curves are transverse to the contact distribution $\mathcal{H}$.
+Moreover, for each point $x\in M$ and each transverse direction $l_x$ there is precisely one unparametrized chain through $x$ in direction $l_x$.
+It follows that chains define a path geometry on the open subset $\cC\subset \mathbb{P}TM$ of transverse directions.